Something in the Water's economic impact on Virginia, weather forecast and Richmond performers

 The return to Virginia is a welcome boon to Virginia Beach hotels, restaurants and businesses.

-“As soon as the festival was announced, it made an immediate impact with hotels up and down the resort area to inland hotels,” John Zirkle, who operates two hotels in the city and is president of the Virginia Beach Hotel Association, said.
+“As soon as the festival was announced, it made an immediate impact with hotels up and down the resort area to inland hotels,” said John Zirkle, who operates two hotels in the city and is president of the Virginia Beach Hotel Association.
 “We’re seeing great demand.”

 In 2019, hotel occupancy for the region for the weekend of the festival was 86% or higher, according to a joint report from Old Dominion University and the city.